-12.4 Civil discourse in law school
+16.4 Civil discourse in law school (and beyond)

-One challenge in any academic environment is providing a safe environment for students to explore and debate ideas.
-For lawyers, this problem is a professional one that relates both to how we speak and to what we hear.
-As a lawyer, you will find that you must sometimes speak respectfully to people around whom you feel either disrespect or at least discomfort.
-For example, if your firm has a transgender male client who prefers to be called 'Mr. Jones,' then your obligation to your firm and client is to respect the client's wish-even if you are uncomfortable with transgender folks and believe you have a right not to have to interact with them.
-You will always refer to a judge as 'Your Honor,' even if you feel she has unfairly ruled against you out of personal malice.

-Similarly, you must be prepared to hear things you are uncomfortable with.
-For example, if you experienced sexual abuse as a child, you might feel very distressed to read a case about sexual abuse.
-Nevertheless, if the case relates to a legal problem you must solve, you will have to read it.
-If you are a lesbian attorney and the constitutionality of same-sex marriage comes up in a legal problem, you will have to listen to opposing counsel and perhaps judges make arguments that you think are wrong, perhaps even evil.
-Out of respect for you, your instructors might like to issue 'trigger warnings' before you discuss such topics, but in recognition of their roles as law teachers, they have to help you come to grips with the fact that such warnings will not be forthcoming in your career.
-Most instructors are willing to talk to you, though, before, during, or after class, about your response to what happens in the classroom.

-As a consequence of the speaking and listening that lawyers must do, your grades may depend in part on your adherence to one simple guideline: No matter what issues you discuss in law school classes, you should speak and listen with respect.
-If you believe that anyone in class (whether another student, the TA, or instructor) is failing to comply with this guideline, you should reach out to the instructor to discuss it.
-If your instructor is the problem and has not responded to your efforts to reach out-or you fear retaliation-ask your advisor or the office of your dean of students.
+- 8 One challenge in any academic environment is permitting students to - explore and debate ideas in a safe way.
+For lawyers, this problem is a - professional one that relates both to how we speak and to what we hear. - As a lawyer, you will find that you must sometimes speak respectfully to - people around whom you feel either disrespect or at least discomfort.
+For - people around whom you reel either disrespect of at least disconnort.
+For - example, if your firm has a transgender male client who prefers to be called - 'Mr. Jones,' then your obligation to your firm and client is to respect the - client's wish-even if you are uncomfortable with transgender folks and - believe you have a right not to have to interact with them.
+You will always - refer to a judge as 'Your Honor,' even if you feel she has unfairly ruled - against you out of personal malice. - Similarly, you must be prepared to hear things you are uncomfortable with. - For example, if you experienced sexual abuse as a child, you might feel - very distressed to read a case about sexual abuse.
+Nevertheless, if the case - very distressed to fead a case about sexual abuse.
+Nevertheless, if the case - relates to a legal problem you must solve, you will have to read it.
+If you are - a lesbian attorney and the constitutionality of same-sex marriage comes up - 24 in a legal problem, you will have to listen to opposing counsel and perhaps - 25 judges make arguments that you think are wrong, perhaps even evil.
+Out - of respect for you, your instructors might issue 'trigger warnings' before - 27 you discuss such topics, but in recognition of their roles as law teachers, - they have to help you come to grips with the fact that such warnings will - not be forthcoming in your career.
+Most instructors are willing to talk to - you, though, before, during, or after class, about your response to what - 31 happens in the classroom. - As a consequence of the speaking and listening that lawyers must do, your - grades may depend in part on your adherence to one simple guideline: No - matter what issues you discuss in law school classes, you should speak and - listen with respect.
+If you believe that anyone in class (whether another - student, the TA, or the professor) is failing to comply with this guideline, - you should reach out to the professor to discuss it.
+If your professor is the - problem and has not responded to your efforts to reach out-or you fear - retaliation-ask your advisor or the office of your dean of students.

-12.5 Guiding one another with peer review
+16.5 Guiding one another with peer review

-You should look forward to opportunities to perform review of your peer's work in legal communication.
+- You should look forward to opportunities to perform review of your peer's - work in legal communication.
 According to Seneca the Younger (c.
-4 BCE - 65 CE): Homines dum docent discunt.
-"People learn while they teach."
-The wisdom of this classical author is borne out by contemporary research.
-10
+4 BCE -